 - Iced Tea: Traditionally in Thailand, the butterfly pea flower tea is served as a welcome iced tea drink (along with a teaspoon of honey and squeeze of lemon over ice).

 Nowadays, with the popularity of rainbow coloured foods, the ability to naturally dye your food blue without the use of artificial colours has prompted the rise in use of butterfly pea tea as seen on Instagram.
-For cooking, the powder version of butterfly pea flower (grounded up into powder form) is best used as it allows you to add it directly to food instead of brewing it in water first.
+For cooking, the blue butterfly pea powder version of the flower (grounded up into powder form) is best used as it allows you to add it directly to food instead of brewing it in water first.

 How do you brew it?